ShaneGH/busybody/README.md

 |options.evaluateOnEachChange|Boolean|Default: false.
 Evaluate once for each change rather than on an amalgamation of changes|Yes|
 |**returns**|**busybody.disposable**|**Returns an object with a dispose function to cancel the subscriptions**|

-####busybody.array functionality
+XXXXXXXXXXXXbusybody.array functionality
 busybody.arrays are almost the same as javascript Arrays with a few small exceptions:
 * There is a `remove(...)` function which removes the specified element from the array
 * You can use the following notation `myArray[2] = {};` but older browsers will not publish changes to the array.
 Use `myArray.replace(2, {});` instead.
 * Do not include the final argument of the callback `indexes` if it will not be used.
 This will give a small performance gain.

-###Bind Arrays
+##Bind Arrays
 You can bind 2 arrays together.
+This will mean that changes to one array will result in changes to another.
 The tryBindArrays function will take a *best attempt* approach to binding, meaning that if an array is not observable it will ignore that part

 ```javascript
 var myArray1 = busybody.array([1, 2, 3]);